Frequently Asked Questions

 In the same way that rural telephone service infrastructure was funded by the Federal government, funded rural broadband Internet service infrastructure enables comparable cost for high-speed services as found in more urban locations.

 Fixed wireless service, as offered by providers such as DigitalPath, is impeded by our geographic diversity and high forestation.
 The same is true for wireless cellular providers, such as AT&T and Verizon.
-We believe, as do hundreds of

 Q. What is the difference between “broadband”, “high-speed”, and “DSL”?